janetjoywilson/janetjoywilson.github.io/_posts/2017-03-03-three-is-a-magic-number.md

 Seeing the sky change colours every morning was fitting when thinking of the sky and beyond.
 During a lunch this week we had a special guest.
 Astronaut [Scott Kelly](http://www.scottkelly.com/).
 We are publishing his book this fall 2017 called [Endurance: A Year In Space, A Lifetime of Discovery](http://penguinrandomhouse.ca/books/549529/endurance#9780735233720).
 He’s a charismatic speaker and his presentation was out of this world!

+<i class="fa fa-microphone" aria-hidden="true"></i> [Interplanet Janet](https://youtu.be/MGgajx1pGPU) is also from Schoolhouse Rock and obviously my favourite song!
+It could be called science rock!

 ## Sunset

 At day's end I am taking time to reflect on 03.